To avoid a DWI in Texas, you should know at least five things.

 Resources: Avoid a DWI in Texas

-This site gives no advice.
-Please see a lawyer for that.
+- This site gives no advice.
+Please see a lawyer for legal matters..